albertogg/albertogg.github.com/_drafts/introduction-to-http-testing-in-go.md

 ## Adding tests to our handler.

+In my opinion are just three things we need to know in order to test a handler.
-The first thing to know about tests in Go is that each test function name needs to begin with `Test` otherwise they are not considered one.
+The first one is that in order for Go to run tests with the `go test` command, all test files should have `_test.go` in their name.
+The second one to know that each test function name needs to begin with `Test` otherwise they are not considered one.
+The third one is that we use `net/http/httptest` package in order to "record" the request response.

+Overall it's pretty straight forward, import needed packages, create a function for our test handler which name starts with `Test`, create a request, record the response, and pass those to the handler.
+Last but not least, expect what you need using `if` statements, it everything is fine you should see an `ok` message in your terminal.

+Let's run our test file, for this use the `go test` command

 ```go
 package main